Nirvikalpa Samadhi is a second level of achieving the highest level of Samadhi. The samadhis are primarily categorized as,

 Swami Vivekananda, who himself has exceeded the state of Savikalpa Samadhi to reach Nirvikalpa Samadhi, expressed his experience as a free physical body and mind detached from all exterior activities melting his inner self and providing an essence of infinite knowledge.

-Samadhi is a state of spiritual consciousness.
-This state can be roughly described with words like joy, peace, and bliss.
-This is by no means an inert state of a mummy or fossil, as some people far from spirituality think.
+As Ramana Maharshi states, Samadhi is a state of spiritual consciousness, an unbroken experience of existence consciousness.
+This one-pointed concentration can be roughly described with words like joy, peace, and bliss.
+This is by no means an idle state of a mummy or fossil, as some people far from spirituality think.
 This is the experience of reality as it is, in complete unity and integrity.

-In Samadhi, the gap between the viewer and the visible ceases to exist: this is yoga.
-Vedic knowledge says that this state of consciousness is indescribable and to understand it you have to experience samadhi yourself.
-The difference between sleep and samadhi is that when a person comes out of samadhi, he has transcendental wisdom.
+In Samadhi, the gap between the viewer and the visible ceases: this is yoga.
+Vedic knowledge says that this state of consciousness is indescribable; to understand it, you must experience samadhi yourself.
+The difference between sleep and yoga samadhi is that when a person comes out of samadhi, he has transcendental wisdom.

 Samadhi is the last step in the path of Ashtanga Yoga.
-This is a special contemplation, in which the idea of one’s own personality disappears.
-It is achieved with long-term meditation, as a result of which the individual consciousness merges with the absolute.
+This is a careful contemplation in which the idea of one’s personality disappears.
+It is achieved with long-term meditation, merging the individual consciousness with the absolute.

-The practitioner (yogi) completely merged with the Absolute, his consciousness ceases to be separate from the Supreme.
+The practitioner (yogi) ultimately merged with the Absolute, and his consciousness ceases to be separate from the Supreme.
 The absolute and the yogi become one.
 This is truly the state when a person discovers the Atman in himself.
-He not only understood this but also realize and manifest the Atman, while still being in the physical body.
+He not only understood this but also realized and manifested the Atman while still being in the subtle body.